Here’s the longer story. You don’t have to read it unless you’re really curious.

 “Beth Kohnen … a white female from California putting out a harmonica tone that seems surprisingly out of context with appearances.
 My brain immediately registered 100 when the notes hit my ears.
 As an old goof who has heard more than his share of old masters when they were STILL 98.6 and breathing, I personally feel that THIS KID GOT IT.
 I have no idea what kind of life she has led or what possible pain, agony, heartbreak, etc. she may have gone through, but some have it and some don’t.
 I am sitting here listening to her stuff and it is just great.
 I expect to see a LOT more from her.” –Smoky Joe, 2003

 With the CD I was able to put a band of excellent musicians together.
 We begin to play in venues all around the Bay Area including Biscuits and Blues in San Francisco.
-I also started to book solo at Farmers Markets as a sort of meditation in filling a space with beautiful sound at just the right volume.
+I also started to book solo at Farmers Markets with three hours of elegant recorded guitar backing made for me by Rusty Zinn.
+Playing solo started out as a sort of meditation in filling a space with beautiful sound at just the right volume.
+People loved it.
+My tip jar overflowed.
+And I’m still doing it years later.

 Finally, in the light of Smoky Joe’s comment about finding someone unexpected behind the music, let me end with a funny story: